our-system-just-loves

 Be that as it may.
-What do we love about vintage pressings like the Ted Heath’s Swings in High Stereo album you see pictured?
+What do we love about vintage pressings like the Ted Heath’s Swings in High Stereo album you see pictured down below?

 The timbre of the instruments is hi-fi in the best sense of the word.

-The unique sound of every instrument is being reproduced with remarkable fidelity on this old record.
+The unique sound of every instrument is being reproduced with exceptional fidelity on this old record.

 That’s what we mean by “hi-fi,” not the kind of audiophile phony BS sound that passes for hi-fidelity on some records.

-Older audiophile records, typically those made by Mobile Fidelity in the 70s and 80s, suffered from a common group of problems on practically every record they released:
+Older audiophile records, typically those made by Mobile Fidelity in the 70s and 80s, suffered from a group of problems common to practically every record they released, at least those that were mastered by Stan Ricker, to wit:

 A boosted top, a bloated bottom, and a sucked-out midrange.